 Although I only work as a GP for one day a week, I work on other days as a medical writer and editor.
 Over the past 15 years or so, I have written hundreds of articles on various topics for both doctors and also for patients.
 I work for various organisations including the Royal College of General Practitioners (RCGP), MIMS Learning, www.patient.info and also the British Journal of Family Medicine.

 Over the more recent years, I have written an increasing number of articles on women’s health issues including the menopause and its management.
 I am also involved in running courses training doctors and nurses about the menopause and hormone replacement therapy (HRT).
 I have given lectures nationally and regionally for healthcare professionals.
 Here are my declaration of interests.

 I am the West Midlands lead for the Primary Care Women’s Health Forum.
 I am a member of the International Menopause Society and the British Menopause Society.
+I have been awarded the Advanced Certificate of Menopause Care by the Faculty of Sexual and Reproductive Health.
 I have had training from numerous experts including Dr Nick Panay and Dr Sarah Gray.

 As a female GP in my mid-forties, I increasingly see women whose lives have been detrimentally affected by menopausal symptoms.
 Many of my friends are also experiencing similar symptoms, but are confused and often worried about the prospect of taking HRT.
 Increasingly, I hear stories about women going to ask for advice and support from their own GPs and they are told to “get on with it” or that they are not able to have HRT (when they actually could take it) or even that they are simply depressed and need anti-depressants (even though they are not clinically depressed).